 Make Peanut Butter Mousse

-- Remove the solid portion of the coconut milk can, reserving the liquid portion for smoothies.
-Add that solid cream to a blender, along with the peanut butter and maple syrup and whip into a creamy texture.
-Add a tbsp more maple syrup if the texture is too hard.
+- Remove the solid portion of the chilled coconut milk can, reserving the liquid portion for smoothies.
+Add that solid cream to a blender, along with the peanut butter and maple syrup and quinoa and whip into a creamy texture.
+Add some reserved coconut liquid from can or water if the texture is too dry.
+It will depend on how runny your peanut butter is.

 How to make Crystallized Ginger: